 Be honest: how connected are you to nature?
 Even if you’re someone who tries to take care of the environment, you probably rarely leave the office to take a walk.

 Or maybe you wouldn’t call yourself “outdoorsy.”
-Luckily, we aren’t saying you should go on an nature outing every other day or go climb a giant mountain.
+Luckily, we aren’t saying you should go on a nature outing every other day or go climb a mountain.

 We’re talking about getting outside 15 minutes a day.
 Anything you can think of counts, from going for a walk or run to gardening to feeding the birds in the neighborhood park.

-If you have a dog, take advantage and make walking him a daily habit to effectively fight mental exhaustion.
+If you have a dog, take advantage of that.
+Make walking the dog a daily habit to effectively fight mental exhaustion.

-4. Eat the right amount of the right proteins
+4. Eat the right amount of healthy proteins

 Since your brain uses more energy than most of your other organs, eating negative calories or too much sugar will just make you feel more tired.

 Instead, make an effort to consume the most natural foods possible.
-Ideal foods are those without natural sugars or with a small amount of them, like fruit.
+Ideal foods are those without sugar or with low sugar content, like fruit.

-It’s also good to limit your regular sodium intake.
+It’s also good to limit your regular sodium intake when trying to fight mental exhaustion.
 Start by eliminating the most damaging foods bit by bit.

 5. Eliminate processed sugar and alcohol completely